nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 ****************

 Before you can build the documentation, install the |NCS| as described in :ref:`gs_installing`.
-See the *Installing the documentation processors* section in the :ref:`zephyr:zephyr_doc` developer guide for information about supported versions of the documentation tools.
+See the *Installing the documentation processors* section in the :ref:`zephyr:zephyr_doc` developer guide for information about installing the required tools to build the documentation and their supported versions.

 .. note::
    On Windows, the Sphinx executable ``sphinx-build.exe`` is placed in